barryhughes1/lightning-checkbox-group/README.md

 and SAVE!

-11. Open the 'Controller' in the 'CheckboxGroup' lightning component and finish the updateCheckboxes function:
+STEP 11.
+Open the 'Controller' in the 'CheckboxGroup' lightning component and finish the updateCheckboxes function:

 ```